-The SAT® is a college entrance exam used by most colleges and universities to assess readiness for college-level work.
+The SAT® is a college entrance exam used by many colleges and universities to assess readiness for college-level work.
 Your SAT® score is a major factor in college admissions, so it’s important to prep to achieve your best score.
-The SAT® exam tests your skills in math, reading, and writing, and includes an optional essay.
+The SAT® exam tests your skills in math, reading, and writing.

 SAT® is a registered trademark of the College Board, which is not affiliated with ADAPT or North Penn High School.

-Starting on January 4th, the ADAPT club will offer a free SAT Prep class taught by ADAPT Tutors who have scored more than 1550.
+Starting on September 26th, the ADAPT club will offer a free SAT Prep class taught by ADAPT Tutors who have scored more than 1550.
 SAT Prep classes will be held every Monday @ 2:55 PM.
-Joining the classes will also provide you with access to past SAT exams, SAT Prep books, Study Guides, and our qualified SAT tutors.
+Joining the classes will not only provide you with our well-qualified tutors but also access to past SAT exams, SAT Prep books, and Study Guides.

 How long is the SAT test?

-The SAT lasts 3 hours without the essay; and an additional 50 minutes with the essay.
+The SAT lasts 3 hours without the essay.

 What does the SAT test?